vercel/next.js/docs/testing.md

 **Create your first tests**

-After all the configuration, your project is now ready to run your tests.
-Follow Jests convention by adding your tests to the `__tests__` folder in your project's root directory.
+Your project is now ready to run tests.
+Follow Jests convention by adding tests to the `__tests__` folder in your project's root directory.

 For example, we can add a test to check if the `<Index />` component successfully renders a heading: